Mylliah/holbertonschool-hbnb/UML/README.md

 Each repository is specialized in data access for one model.
 - **Persistence calls**: low-level operations that directly interact with the database, typically through raw SQL queries or ORM methods.

+**In practice:**
+When the business logic needs to save or retrieve an object, it goes through the corresponding repository, which handles communication with the database.

 ---